WalletScrutiny/WalletScrutinyCom/_hardware/swissbankinyourpocket.md

 ---
-title: "Swiss Bank in Your Pocket"
+title: Swiss Bank in Your Pocket
 appId: swissbankinyourpocket
 authors:
 - kiwilamb